 “We’ll have a youth summit, all kinds of different activities,” he said.
 “This is just one that’s focused on elementary school youth.
 We’ll have others that involve college youth where we are talking about more challenging issues.”

-“With that being the case, where there’s the scenario and situation associated with drugs and addictions, A Forever Recovery will benefit from what we’re doing here because we’ll be able to educate the youth and share with them some things that we receive from AFR’s facility to pour back into them.”
+“With that being the case, where there are the scenario and situation associated with drugs and addictions, A Forever Recovery will benefit from what we’re doing here because we’ll be able to educate the youth and share with them some things that we receive from AFR’s facility to pour back into them.”